 State Securities Regulator

-Securities Registration Search (via Secretary of State’s website)
+Securities Registration and Exemptions (via Secretary of State’s website)

 Related Information - Check Out Brokers and Investment Advisers via the SEC’s website: